openpifpaf/openpifpaf/guide/intro.md

 provides a live demo as well.

-## About this Guide
+## Executable Guide

-This is an executable book.
+This is a [jupyter-book](https://jupyterbook.org/intro.html) or "executable book".
 Many sections of this book, like {doc}`predict_cli`, are generated from the code shown on the page itself: most pages are based on Jupyter Notebooks